 - Discreteness: Must have a definable boundary, within which habitats, biological communities, or management issues share more in common with each other than they do with those in adjacent areas (e.g., a single lake, mountaintop, or forest fragment).
 The boundary of each area is based on the most practical conservation unit, including considerations of contiguous habitat, management units, and the potential for significant gene flow among populations.
 There is no explicit size criterion for sites, but the median size of sites for which size information is available is 12,060 hectares.

 There is no management prescribed for AZE sites.
-Globally, about 34% of AZE sites are fully contained, and 15% sites are partially contained within protected areas 3.
-The management of such sites varies according to the type of protected area they are part of.
-Of the remaining sites, 43% lack any protection, and the status of 8% is not known.
-3 Due to their small size, these sites are highly susceptible to human activities in the surrounding landscape.
+Globally, about 23% of AZE sites are covered by protected areas.
+3 The management of such sites varies according to the type of protected area they are part of.
+Due to their small size, these sites are highly susceptible to human activities in the surrounding landscape.
 The mean human footprint, an aggregate index of human land use, human population and infrastructure at AZE sites is two and a half times the global mean, indicating a high level of threat.
 3

 Legal and compliance – Identification of an area as an AZE site does not automatically lead to legal protection or recognition by national government.
 However, in some cases these sites are located within existing protected areas, or indeed lead to the designation of additional protected areas, and therefore afforded legal protection.
 AZEs are not usually included by name in standards and certification schemes, but these typically include requirements relating more broadly to the umbrella concept of KBAs which encompasses AZEs.
 For examples of standards and certification schemes which refer to KBAs, please visit the KBA factsheet.